 DMS is proposing to cover 5300 slots in the first year for the SAP program.
 We propose a weekly bundle payment for 10 clinical treatment services a week.
-For the Supporting Others in Active Recovery (SOAR) program we propose to cover 270 slots in the first year and a weekly bundled payment for seven clinical treatment services a week.
+For the SOAR program we propose to cover 270 slots in the first year and a weekly bundled payment for seven clinical treatment services a week.